 Irrigation is one of the reasons this part of the desert enjoys year-round recreation and agricultural success.
 SRP wants to make irrigation easy for you and your neighbors with these tips and resources.

-Be sure to view our monthly Irrigation newsletters for more timely information and news.
+Be sure to view our Irrigation newsletters for more timely information and news.

 Water customer responsibilities

 You are responsible for getting water to your property from the SRP delivery gate at the scheduled time.
 Order only as much water as you need and contain all the water you order on your property.
-Water theft and flooding resulting in property damage may be punishable as felonies or misdemeanors and could result in a civil lawsuit.
+Water theft and flooding resulting in property damage could lead to a civil lawsuit.
 Learn more about your and SRP's responsibilities.

 Prompt repairs to the neighborhood system in your area help ensure uninterrupted water deliveries.
 If you and your neighbors cannot make repairs yourselves, call us to request a list of irrigation repair contractors you can contact for help.
 Please let SRP know when the repairs are complete so service can resume with the next possible water delivery.

 Many irrigating neighborhoods have formed neighborhood associations to promote teamwork, share expenses and discuss problems.
 These can be formal or informal homeowner associations or county-approved water delivery districts.
 Here are some tips on how to work together with your neighbors to maintain your irrigation system.

 An IWDD is a group of adjacent landowners who enter into a cooperative relationship to handle the operation and maintenance of the neighborhood system.
 IWDDs are provided for under Arizona law.
 Learn more about forming a water delivery district.
 If you would like a packet of information about IWDDs, please contact us.